kapilkumaria/DevSecOps-CI-pipeline-with-jenkins-sonarqube-trivy-and-jfrog/README/README.md

    sudo apt-get install jenkins -y
    ```
 # Jenkins Setup and Configuration with SonarQube and JFrog Artifactory

+> Configure Jenkins with SonarQube and JFrog Artifactory, and set up a Jenkins pipeline to build a  Maven project, perform static code analysis, and upload the artifacts to Artifactory.

 Step 1: Install and Configure Maven